runtime/SIVR_bot/README.md

 # SIVR_bot
 Smart Interactive Voice Response System powered by DialogFlow

-##### Todo
+##### done
-capture user name in $name
+capture user name in $name  - done
-capture user location using webhook and user-location intent
+capture user location using webhook and user-location intent -- done
-capture what the user situation is with situation intent
+capture what the user situation is with situation intent -- done
+Store data in Firebase --done

+##### todo
+store full user object as {'user': 'name', 'loc': 'location', 'sitrep': 'situation'}
-add back on the tips after
+add back on the tips after (todo)

-Store data in Firebase
-Show call on Webpage
+Show call on Webpage  (todo)